Pinocchio

 Part 1: The Clockmaker

-Long ago in Italy there lived on old clock-maker named Geppetto.
+LONG AGO IN ITALY there lived on old clock-maker named Geppetto.
 Tick-tick-TOCK!
 Tick-tick-TOCK! went all the clocks in his shop.
 When he worked, Geppetto felt happy.

-But when he rested, a sad feeling came over him.
+But when he rested, a sad feeling rushed over him.
 “Ah!” he would think, “all my life and no child to call my own!”
-So one day, Geppetto carved a puppet from wood in the shape of a boy.

-He made the arms and legs of the puppet so they could move.
-He cut and sewed a nice outfit for it, as if it were a real boy.
+One day, Geppetto carved a puppet from wood in the shape of a boy.
+He connected the arms and legs with string so they could easily move.
+He cut and sewed a nice outfit for the puppet, as if it were a real boy.
 "I will call you Pinocchio," said Geppetto.
-That night, Geppetto lay the wooden puppet down onto a bed.
+That night, Geppetto gently lay the wooden puppet onto a bed.
+He even gave it a quick kiss to the wooden forehead.

-“Bright star,” said Geppetto.
-“If I could make one wish, it would be for a real boy of my own.”
-But of course, he knew that was not possible.
+From out of the window, a big star twinkled brightly.
+Geppetto leaned out the window and said, looking up, “Bright star, if I could make one wish, it would be for a real boy of my own.”
+Then he sighed.
+Of course he knew that was not possible.

 Part 2: The Fairy

-“Little wooden puppet,” said the Blue Fairy.
-“In the morning, you will be able to walk and talk like a real boy.”
-She tapped the puppet one time with her wand.
-“And if someday you can prove that you are brave and true, you may become a real boy.”
+Gepetto slept, and the Blue Fairy tapped the puppet with her wand.
+“Little wooden puppet,” said she, “open your eyes."
+The puppet opened its eyes and stared at her.
+"Listen," said the Blue Fairy.
+"In the morning, you will be able to walk and talk like a real boy.
+And if someday you can prove that you are brave and true, you may become a real boy.”

-When Geppetto woke up the next morning, he said, “I will go take my puppet out of bed.”
+When Geppetto woke up the next morning he said, “I will go take my puppet out of bed.”
 But the bed was empty!

 “Here I am, Father!” said Pinocchio from the other side of the room.